Who I donate to

 1. I believe in normalising donating in general as part of a healthy society.
 This is a contingent stance; many of the causes I donate to have the goal of reducing the need for charitable donation, which I think is better than relying upon affluent guilt.

-2. I hope that by highlighting the causes I donate to, I will encourage others to donate to them, so the publicity is useful leverage.
+2. I hope that by highlighting the specific causes I donate to, I will encourage others to donate to them, so the publicity is useful leverage.

 3. For my own reference, I want a centralised list of who I am donating to so that I can stop my donations if I decide the recipient is no longer the best place to send my money.